 Do you wish you could travel more, but don’t want to pay the expensive cost of airfare for your whole family?
 There is a way to fly your family for free and it’s easy to learn!
 Families Fly Free is a program that teaches families how to fly for free using travel rewards – including our family!

 Want to learn how your family can do it too?
 Click here to grab 7 Secret Hacks for flying free that the founder of Families Fly Free personally uses to take her family of 4 all over the world!

 In Tampa Bay you’ll find a sparkling waterfront, world-class chefs, family fun, and a century of Cuban culture!

-Rent two bikes from a bike share location and tool along the Riverwalk, or if you’d rather view downtown FROM the water, book a kayak or stand up paddleboard from Urban Kai.
+- Rent two bikes from a bike share location and ride along the Riverwalk, or if you’d rather view downtown FROM the water, book a kayak or stand up paddleboard from Urban Kai.

-TIP: For thrill seekers, nearby Busch Gardens has the largest number of roller coasters in Florida.
-The Tigris coaster runs backward and forwards and turns upside down at 60 mph.
+- For thrill seekers, nearby Busch Gardens has the largest number of roller coasters in Florida.
+Our friends at Trekaroo have the scoop on the best things to do in Tampa Bay with Kids.

-Skip the grab and go breakfast and head across the bridge to Oxford Exchange, one of Tampa’s most instagrammable spots (and breakfast to die for).
+Skip the grab-and-go breakfast at the hotel and head across the bridge to Oxford Exchange, one of Tampa’s most Instagram-able spots (and breakfast to die for).

 Have your name engraved on a grain of rice, then clap along with the buskers as they perform feats of amazing proportions.
 You can do it all nightly at Pier 60 as you watch the sunset on the beach.
 Afterward, take a moonlit dip in the blue-green waters of the Gulf of Mexico.